RomanDubinkin/sudoku/README.md

 ![solving sudoku animation](readme-assets/sequence.gif)

-Examples of heuristics in solving sudoku
+Code demonstates some examples of heuristics in solving sudoku.